DC Nurse Aide Registry

 Online Verification of Existing DC Nurse Aide Certification

-Employers can search the DC Nurse Aide Registry to verify certification for a CNA.
+Employers can search the CNA registry in Washington DC to verify certification for a CNA.

 DC Nurse Aides Certification Renewal